-This means you absolutely will reach the point where saying no becomes easy, where if you do happen to taste the junk it is far, far too sweet for you to cope with.
-Where you still wants sweet food, but you reach for one of your replacements without even thinking about it.
+This means you absolutely will reach the point where saying no becomes easy, where if you do happen to taste the junk, it is far, far too sweet for you to cope with.
+Where you still want sweet food, but you reach for one of your replacements without even thinking about it.

 As long as you keep going.

 Do NOT fool yourself that you have any kind of choice here regarding carrying on or going back to your old ways.

 If you go back to your old ways, will you sit around philosophising "Well I have consciously decided that I prefer fatigue, mood swings, brain fog, hormonal imbalance, irritability, big dental bills and a deep sense of inadequacy to continuing this work of using replacements and Cravings Busters."

 No, you will not.

 Will you feel at ease with this choice?

 No, you will not.
 You'll get a brief holiday from yourself where you bask in the glow of your two-week triumph, while sliding back into the sugar highs and crashes cycle that just feels so comfortable.

 Then you will feel inadequate all over again.
 You will decide nothing ever works because you are just no good and utterly defective.

 You will at some point look for the next quick fix.